-Physical Therapy treats physical motor dysfunction through various modalities as prescribed by a physician and following a physical motor evaluation.
+Physical Therapy (PT) treats physical motor dysfunction through various modalities as prescribed by a physician and following a physical motor evaluation.
 It is provided to individuals who demonstrate developmental, habilitative or rehabilitative needs in acquiring skills for adaptive functioning at the highest possible level of independence.

-Physical Therapy requires a prescription by a physician and evaluation by a certified physical therapist (PT).
+PT requires a prescription by a physician and evaluation by a certified PT.
 The service includes evaluation, plan development, direct therapy, consultations and training of caretakers and others who work with the individual.
 A certified physical therapeutic assistant (CPTA) may provide direct therapy services under the supervision of a PT.